 - False imaging is another issue with advertisements that present things or events in an unrealistic manner and children tend to fall for it.

 - Advertisements may also develop a materialistic idea of the world in the children.
-When their innocent minds are regularly being exposed to content which portrays that having the best things is necessary for a comfortable life, it may make children give undue importance to materials.
+When their innocent minds are regularly being exposed to content which portrays that having the best things is necessary for a comfortable life, it may make children give undue importance to material wealth.

 - Brand consciousness and an affinity towards expensive branded items can be developed.
 This may make them shun inexpensive things that serve the same purpose.

-- A large portion of the food items advertised is junk food and has a visually appealing advertise targeting young children.
-These can influence the eating habits of the child and promote unhealthy diet leading to obesity.
+- A large portion of the food items advertised is junk food and are very visually appealing.
+These can influence the eating habits of the child and promote an unhealthy lifestyle.